 There are four main types of welding: MIG, TIG, arc and Oxyacetylene.
-Each differs in the ease of use, accuracy, cost and finish, so it’s important to make sure that you are proficient in the right technique for the kind of work that you do.
+Each differs in ease of use, accuracy, cost and finish, so it’s essential to ensure that you are proficient in the proper technique for the kind of work that you do.

 If you're looking for new welding Tools and Supplies, our handy guide is here to give you a quick overview of each type, with their relative positive and negative aspects compared.

-Also known as gas metal arc welding (or GMAW), MIG welding uses a handheld gun to arc an electrode to the metals that you are trying to weld, which then melts and forms a bond between the materials.
+Also known as gas metal arc welding (or GMAW), MIG welding uses a handheld gun to arc an electrode to the metals you are trying to weld, melting and forming a bond between the materials.

 Because this kind of welding uses an externally added metal, you are not actually melting and fusing the two metal points.
-This means that you can use MIG to weld two different kinds of metal, something that can be very difficult to achieve with other kinds of welding equipment.
+This means you can use MIG to weld two different kinds of metal, which can be very difficult to achieve with other welding equipment.

-MIG welding is comparatively one of the easier types of techniques, and the equipment is not the most expensive.
-You do need to factor in the consumables (like the wire), however.
+MIG welding is one of the more straightforward techniques, and the equipment is not the most expensive.
+However, you do need to factor in the consumables (like the wire).

-TIG welding, or gas tungsten arc welding (GTAW) uses a non-consumable electrode to heat and melt your materials, which are then manipulated or beaded with a dipper rod.
-This can be a supremely accurate type of welding, and experts can adjust the heat of the torch with precision, meaning that a huge range of metals can be welded without the danger of destroying the target metals.
+TIG welding, or gas tungsten arc welding (GTAW), uses a non-consumable electrode to heat and melt your materials, which are then manipulated or beaded with a dipper rod.
+This can be a supremely accurate type of welding, and experts can adjust the torch's heat with precision, meaning that a vast range of metals can be welded without the danger of destroying the target metals.

-While originally designed without a filler material, newer models and techniques with a TIG set-up can incorporate a filler, allowing you to weld different metals together.
+While initially designed without filler material, newer models and techniques with a TIG set-up can incorporate a filler, allowing you to weld different metals together.

-The welds created by a proficient TIG welder are the most aesthetically pleasing out of these four weld types, and so this is the preferred technique when the finished appearance is an important factor.
+The welds created by a proficient TIG welder are the most aesthetically pleasing of these four weld types, so this is the preferred technique when the finished appearance is an important factor.

 This kind of welding requires an externally applied gas to protect from oxygen contamination.
 TIG welding usually uses helium or argon gases rather than carbon dioxide.
-The gas is the only consumable used, so you can better monitor costs and easily manage stock.
-TIG welding can be more difficult to master than the other types of welding we’re looking at.
+Gas is the only consumable used, so you can better monitor costs and efficiently manage stock.
+TIG welding can be more challenging to master than the other types of welding we’re looking at.

-Arc welding, or ‘stick welding’, is similar to MIG welding in that there is a consumable electrode fed to the target materials and then melted with electricity.
+Arc welding, or ‘stick welding’, is similar to MIG welding in that a consumable electrode is fed to the target materials and then melted with electricity.

-The electrodes can be sourced in a variety of metals, so arc welding can be used for a versatile array of target materials.
-This technique is also the most suited to welding in non-ideal situations — in windy areas, and on rusted or dirty materials.
+The electrodes can be sourced in various metals so that arc welding can be used for a versatile array of target materials.
+This technique is also the most suited to welding in non-ideal situations — in windy areas and on rusted or dirty materials.

-This kind of welding differs from the others in that there is no electricity used to generate the heat to melt the target or filler metals.
-Instead, the welder uses an extremely high temperature flame, generated by igniting a mixture of oxygen and acetylene.
+This kind of welding differs from the others in that no electricity is used to generate the heat to melt the target or filler metals.
+Instead, the welder uses an extremely high-temperature flame, generated by igniting a mixture of oxygen and acetylene.
 This is then applied to the target, which melts and can be fused to form a strong weld.

 Oxyacetylene welding is a very versatile technique.
 You can use the same torch to cut, weld and bend as required.
-The technique is not difficult to learn but can be tricky to really master, as the welder needs to learn to control the temperature and manipulate the weld bead manually.
+The technique is not difficult to learn but can be tricky to master, as the welder needs to learn to control the temperature and manually manipulate the weld bead.